LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

 This is not that big of a deal for this one specific case, but it resulted in the state handling code being littered with code updating UI.
 Other classes end up being responsible for triggering UI updates.

+### The resulting code is heavily coupled.
+It intertwines UI interactions with state management.

 The state_handler ended up being responsible for triggering UI updates, and was an argument to literally everything.
 Almost every method, ui interaction, etc needed to store a copy of a state handler.
 This mean't every time I registered an event listener I would need a state handler handily stored nearby.